The smart way to grow a Twitter/X audience in 2026

 Here’s what to keep an eye on (without falling into an analytics rabbit hole):

-Engagement Rate:
+Engagement rate:

 Are people liking, replying or sharing your tweets?
 Even 3-5 meaningful replies on a small account is a great sign.

-Profile Clicks:
+Profile clicks:

 If someone clicks through to your profile after seeing a tweet, it means your post caught their attention.

-Link Clicks (if you share content):
+Link clicks (if you share content):

 If you’re promoting blog posts, products or newsletters, track how many people actually click through.